Home Builders Guide to Earthquake Resistant Building Design (Ohio Timed): 5 PDH

 Related Courses

-Administering the Construction Project (Ohio Timed): 4 PDH
+Gravel Road Construction (Ohio Timed): 4 PDH

 CERTIFICATE OF COMPLETION

-You will be able to immediately print a certificate of completion after passing a twenty (20) question multiple-choice quiz.
+You will be able to immediately print a certificate of completion after passing a 20 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies four (4) professional development hours (PDH) of continuing education.
+This course satisfies four (4) hours of professional development (PDH).

 CERTIFICATE OF COMPLETION

 You will be able to immediately print a certificate of completion after passing a twenty (20) question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies four (4) professional development hours (PDH) of continuing education.
+This course satisfies three (3) professional development hours (PDH) of continuing education.

-Preview CourseClick “Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase
+Preview CourseClick “Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase and Access Quiz